-Identify hot spot areas of ALDFG in the Arctic through mapping of known snagging sites or dumping grounds, in collaboration with relevant stakeholders, such as ﬁshing organisations, research programmes, and other initiatives .
+Identify hot spot areas of ALDFG in the Arctic through mapping of known snagging sites or historic[ICE] dumping grounds, in collaboration with relevant stakeholders, such as ﬁshing organisations, research programmes, and other initiatives .

 Develop a risk assessment to identify where accumulations of ALDFG pose a threat to the environment and should be removed.

-Identify retrieval practices for ALDFG that are environmentally sound to the marine environment.
+Identify retrieval practices for ALDFG that does not harm the the marine environment.

-are environmentally sound to the marine environment.
+SA #8 Edit by USA: Identify environmentally sound retrieval practices for ALDFG that prevent impacts through gear presence or removal.

 Contribute to and support the implementation of the IMO Action Plan to address marine plastic litter from ships, focused on measures on ALDFG.

-Support and promote reporting and recovery, where practicable, of lost items and gear from aquaculture.
+Support and promote reporting and recovery, , of lost items and gear from aquaculture.

-[Encourage States, in compliance with MARPOL V, to ban the discard of fishing gear in the environment and the reporting of loss of fishing gear in national regulations and regional fisheries management organizations to which they are a member.]
+[Encourage States, in compliance with MARPOL V, to include a ban on the discard of fishing gear in the environment and the reporting of loss of fishing gear in national regulations and regional fisheries management organizations to which they are a member.]

 II) Improving Management of Waste and Wastewater Generated by Ships and Offshore Structures

 Ships of all sizes and types [from cargo vessels, to cruise ships and small pleasure craft] are potential sources for marine litter.
-The release of garbage and other materials from ships is regulated through the IMO, under the International Convention for the Prevention of Pollution from Ships, known as MARPOL Unless expressly provided otherwise, MARPOL Annex V applies to all garbage produced by ships operating in the marine environment, from commercial cargo vessels to fixed or floating platforms, and non-commercial ships like pleasure crafts and yachts.
-The way in which vessels treat sewage, garbage, other waste and greywater, either at sea or in port, can result in the release of litter into the marine environment.
+The release of garbage and other pollutants[USA} from ships is regulated through the IMO, under the International Convention for the Prevention of Pollution from Ships, known as MARPOL.
+MARPOL is divided into 6 annexes, each annex addressing a specific pollution type generated by ship operations.
+MARPOL Annex V covers garbage, which if mismanaged, is the most significant pollution type to contribute to marine litter[USA].
+The way in which vessels manage sewage, garbage, other waste and greywater, either at sea or in port, can result in the release of litter into the marine environment. but MARPOL Annex V generally prohibits the discharge of all garbage into the sea, including plastics, synthetic ropes, fishing gear, plastic garbage bags, incinerator ashes, clinkers, cooking oil, floating dunnage, lining and packing materials, paper, rags, glass, metal, bottles, crockery and similar refuse.
+Exceptions relate tofood waste, cargo residues, cleaning agents and additives and animal carcasses.

+How about the Polar Code implementation?[CHINA]

 Actions

-Characterize waste generated by ships and offshore structures and assess gaps and opportunities to improve waste minimization at the source; [where appropriate,] collectionat marinas, harbors, ports, and terminals; and recycling in alignment with local waste management facilities and practices that contribute to the minimization of marine litter
+Characterize waste generated by ships and offshore structures and assess gaps and opportunities to improve waste minimization at the source; [where onshore infrastructure allows,] analyze waste and recycling collection, sorting and classification methods at marinas, harbors, ports, and terminals; and their alignment with regional and[USA] local waste management facilities and practices that contribute to the minimization of marine litter.

-Analyze waste collection, sorting and classification methods used within the Arctic at on-shore collection sites and identify recycling, reuse, waste to energy and other programs in alignment with local waste management facilities and practices... and explore opportunities for expanding these programs.
+Analyze waste collection, sorting and classification methods used within the Arctic at on-shore collection sites and identify reuse, recycling, , waste-to-energy and other programs in alignment with local waste management facilities and practices,, and explore opportunities for expanding these programs.

 Identify and promote Arctic-relevant best practices and guidelines to improve environmentally sound management of MARPOL regulated waste generated by ships and offshore structures.

-Encourage Arctic states to enhance inspection and enforcement on ships, offshore structures and at ports and terminalsfor compliance with MARPOL Annex V, which includes providing adequate facilities for the reception of garbage
+Encourage Arctic states to enhance inspection and enforcement on ships, offshore structures and at ports and terminals, where feasible, for compliance with MARPOL Annex V, .and other Federal, State, and local environmental laws and regulations, where non compliance would contribute to marine litter.[USA]

-Promote and incorporate, when relevant to Arctic waters and Arctic States, the International Standard Organization’s (ISO) existing related standards developed to provide methods for addressing the management and handling of ship-generated waste.
+Promote[ICE], when relevant to Arctic waters and Arctic States, the International Standard Organization’s (ISO) existing standards for addressing the management and handling of ship-generated waste.

-Review the IMO’s annual reports on alleged inadequate port reception facilities and implement, where possible and practicable, solutions to address inadequacies and trends found in Arctic and non-Arctic ports used by vessels operating in or transiting through Arctic waters.
+Review the IMO’s annual reports on alleged inadequate port reception facilities and implement, where possible and practicable, solutions to address inadequacies and trends found in Arctic ports used by vessels operating in or transiting through Arctic waters.